chen-7890/Anime-Recommender/README.md

 it uses a Hybrid Content Based Filtering approach by combing four metrics in order to build the user's taste profile.

 1. Genre Profile: Uses TF-IDF to turn genres into vectors, then calculating the cosine similarity between your profile and the list of unwatched anime.
-2. Popularity: Factors in the number of members for a particular anime in MyAnimeList (MAL).
+2. Popularity: Factors in the number of members for a particular anime in Mymal_anime (MAL).
 3. Quality: Factors in the MAL community users' ratings in order to raise the overall quality of recommendations.
 4. Recency: Gives some weighting onto newer anime.